sangeet01/MolLens/README.md

 # MolLens: De Novo Structure Elucidation Pipeline

- MolLens is a novel pipeline for elucidating structures of organic and organometallic compounds (30–3000 Da) from mass spectrometry data, including natural products, lipids, carbohydrates, and primary/secondary metabolites.
+ MolLens is a novel pipeline for elucidating structures from mass spectrometry data.

 ## Installation